Monday, November 27, 2017

 Osho Tapoban

 In South Korea, the books on meditation used to win the heart of the public in the 70's and 80's.
 Out of all the spiritual Masters, Osho Rajneesh and Jiddu Krishnamurti were well known.
-Back then, a famous Korean poet translated a book of Osho's lecture on the quotes on Bodhidharma into Korean and introduced it to Korean readers.
-In those days, he has been also into meditation and Osho, and often traveled India and Nepal.
-Meanwhile, he became a disciple of Osho at ashram in Pune, India and later attended the funeral of Osho, the master.
-In the preface to his translated book, he described his experiences during staying at a meditation center in the Himalayas, whose name was Osho Tapoban located in the western corner of Kathmandu valley in Nepal.
-The book impressed some Korean a lot, leading him to finally visit there on his own.
+Back then, a famous Korean poet translated a book of Osho's lectures on the quotes on Bodhidharma into Korean and introduced it to Korean readers.
+In those days, he was also into meditation and Osho, and often traveled to India and Nepal.
+Meanwhile, he became a disciple of Osho at the ashram in Pune, India, and later attended the funeral of Osho, the master.
+In the preface to his translated book, he described his experiences during his stay at a meditation center in the Himalayas, whose name was Osho Tapoban located in the western corner of Kathmandu valley in Nepal.
+The book impressed some Korean a lot, leading them to finally visit there on their own.

-Osho Tapoban was also on the list of the places to visit again after 14 years.
+Osho Tapoban was also on the list of places to visit again after 14 years.
 Left the hotel in Thamel to head out to Tapoban on foot as before in the morning, looking around the familiar rural landscape.
-It must have felt like visiting hometown again.
-Osho Tapoban indeed seemed to have flourished a lot under Sw.
-Anand Arun's leadership, growing both in size and stature worldwide.
+It must have felt like visiting your hometown again.
+Osho Tapoban has flourished a lot under Sw.
+Anand Arun's leadership is growing both in size and stature worldwide.
 He was glad to meet a staff member who recognized him.
 It was said that Sw.
-Arun stayed in Pokhara where Osho Tapoban has one of its other communes there.
+Arun stayed in Pokhara, where Osho Tapoban has one of its other communes.

 Friday, November 24, 2017